To enjoy the full Mail & Guardian online experience: please upgrade your browser

 England no longer capitalises "church".
-This isn't a problem about belief in God, or atheism.
-The number of people who call themselves Anglicans has declined a great deal faster in the last 30 years than the number who say they believe in God.
 Detailed polling shows that the problem gets worse as you move down the age groups, so that more people under 24 believe the church is a force for bad in society than suppose it's a force for good.

 This isn't a problem with legal establishment – something that isn't a live issue.
 It is about the role of the church in the country's imagination of itself.
 And I think it is significant, and worrying for the church that the two huge national ritual self-presentations – the funeral of Princess Diana and the Olympics opening ceremony – show a marked diminution in Christian and especially Anglican content.
 The Diana funeral was about half Anglican, and half teddy bears.
 The Olympic ceremony, choreographed by two Catholics, one lapsed, had nothing Anglican in it at all.